Domain name disputes

-It is possible that a domain name may be registered that conflicts with certain rights of a third party.
+It is possible that a domain name that conflicts with certain rights of a third party is registered.

-However, if the current registrant emphatically refuses to go ahead with the amicable transfer of the domain name, consideration can be given to undertaking procedural measures.
-If that is the case, there is a difference between the procedure for .be domain names, and the procedure for .vlaanderen or .brussels domain names.
+If the holder refuses to transfer the domain name by amicable agreement, you can take legal action.
+In such a case, there is a difference in the procedure for .be domain names and for .vlaanderen or .brussels domain names.

-If you are convinced that your rights have been violated as a result of the registration of a certain .be domain name, you can bring the case to an authorised judge or the Belgian Centre for Arbitration and Mediation (CEPINA).
+If you think that your rights have been infringed by the registration of a .be domain name, you can refer the dispute to the competent court or to the Belgian Centre for Arbitration and Mediation, CEPANI.

-If you are convinced that your rights have been violated as a result of the registration of a certain .vlaanderen or .brussels domain name, you can bring the case to an authorised judge (if the domain name holder has a residence or an establishment in Belgium) or one of the-approved providers.
+If you think that your rights have been infringed by the registration of a .vlaanderen or .brussels domain name, you can appeal to one of UDRP providers designated by ICANN or refer the dispute to the competent court (provided the registrant has a place of residence or establishment in Belgium).